Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

        - Your jail needs `ip6=inherit` if using ipv6.
 Using `ip6=new` WILL NOT WORK.
 Blame a combination of how FreeBSD exposes its network stack to jails and how dotNET handles the responses it gets.
 - Something SQL related
   - This should be done automatically on install but try: `ln -s /usr/local/lib/libsqlite3.so /usr/local/lib/libe_sqlite3`
+- Jellyfin can't see my mount points / files!
+  - Double check your permissions.
+Jellyfin does not need to be the owner, but its GID should be a part of a group that can access the mount/file.
+This is also your reminder to keep UID/GID consistent between host and guest systems.
+- Posters aren't rendering!
+Something `libSkiaSharp` version related in the log!
+  - Tests don't seem to cover if the right version of `libSkipSharp` is bundled with Jellyfin.
+I try and check the upstream log for what version is now required but I may have missed it.
+Open a ticket to remind me to rebuild the library.